barrieca/KRR_Project/README.md

 triples for use in Companions.
 The code for generating the triples can be found within `TripleGenerator.py`.

 First, a set of triples are generated that specify the properties associated with each entity.
 This is done in the function `create_triples_from_csv()`.
-For each attribute, the entities contained in the cell for that attribute of a given game are denoted as relating to that game in some way.
+For each row of the dataframe (i.e. each game), a new microtheory is created.
+This is needed in order to perform analogical retrieval later.
+Then, for each column of the dataframe (i.e. each attribute), the entities (e.g. a person) contained in this attribute cell for the current game, we create a new triple.
 For example, the director of *Rocket League* is Thomas Silloway.
 As a result, the 3-tuple of strings `('director', 'Rocket_League', 'Thomas_Silloway')` is generated.
 All of these triples are then stored in `triples.txt`, which is in the `data/` directory.

 After this, a second function, `generate_entity_instances()`, is called.
 This creates another file of triples that instantiates all of the entities that are referred to within the `triples.txt` file.
-This new file is called `instance_triples.txt` and is stored in the `data/` directory.

-In this case,
-each entity is a VideoGame, VideoGameGenre, Person, Programmer, Artist, Writer, Composer, Director, Designer, DevelopmentStudio, or System.
+This new file is called `instance_triples.txt` and is also stored in the `data/` directory.
+Each entity can be of part of an `isa` relation with one or more of VideoGame, VideoGameGenre, Person, Programmer, Artist, Writer, Composer, Director, Designer, DevelopmentStudio, or System.

-TODO: EXPAND ON HOW INSTANCE_TRIPLES.txt IS CREATED

 Once the triples are created within the two text files, the function `generate_triples_krf()` is called to convert the triples to the proper format and microtheory for use in Companions.

-TODO: Generating case libraries
+These files are stored within the `knowledge/` directory.
+At this point, the files are ready to be loaded into Companions and used for reasoning.

+In order to perform analogical retrieval based on each game represented in this system, it is necessary to group certain sets of facts into case libraries.
+This is done in the function `generate_case_library_krf()`.
+This function will add each game's microtheory to the case library.

 TODO: How many triples did we end up with, and how many games are represented in total?

 #### Extending Companions Ontology
-Horn Clauses and where are they
+We build on top of the NextKB ontology provided within Companions.
+The complete set of entities, collections, predicates, and relations that we defined for this project can be found in `knowledge/Video_Game_Ontology.krf`.
+The implementation of the horn clauses for the predicates and relations can be found in `knowledge/Video_Game_Rules.krf`.

 ### Reasoning